FBU-2018-jalvarado/item-share-app/README.md

 [ ] Posting available items\
 [ ] User can can tap map for a CLLocation or convert address to a CLLocation [ ] Asking user for permission for location services
+[ ] Map doesn't show all items on map, just items in given radius [ ] When searching, results are diacritic and space insensitive

 Stretch